 Slender False Brome

 Slender false brome is a perennial grass that grows in dense clumps.
 This species has long, drooping, bright green leaves 5-12 mm wide, which can be covered in long, sparse hairs or may be hairless.
-Its flowering stalks grow up to 2 ft. high with drooping inflorescences.
+Its flowering stalks grow up to two feet high with drooping inflorescences.
 The flowers bloom and form seed between June and September.

 Slender false brome can grow in forest understories, open meadows, riparian sites and forest edges.
 It is often found along hiking and deer trails, as well as transportation corridors.